NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ##

 ## Now lets add CSS code to style your page
-Open the `styles.css` file in the `BasicCSS` folder and add the following code to style your webpage:
+Open the `styles.css` file in the `TheBoxModel` folder and add the following code to style your webpage:

-1. **Styling the Body**
-The first step is to apply a background color and margin to the entire page: